ricardo-rossi/Mockable/README.md

 ### Installation

+The preferred installation method is using the -g (global) flag
 ```
 $ npm install -g mockable
 ```

-### Usage
+### Running Mockable

 #### CLI Option
-Mockable comes with its own CLI that you can run from your terminal as shown below:
+After you install Mockable globally (as shown above) you can run it from your terminal like this:

 Serve up the current directory
 ```